Dev-X25874/Gati/docs/source/Configuration_Block.rst

   "1","0","1","0"

-Here, '1' denotes that the acknowledgment is recieved to indicate the corresponding instruction execution is finished.
-On the other hand, '0' indicates either acknowledgment not recieved or instruction not sent.
-To know the exact status, this can be chekced inline with the
-"Previous Sent Regsiter".
+Here, '1' denotes that the acknowledgment is pending which indicates that the block not yet finishes the computation.
+On the other hand, '0' indicates either acknowledgment is recieved (corresponding instruction execution is finished) or instruction not sent.
+To know the exact status, this can be chekced inline with the "Previous Sent Regsiter".

 Note that the size of these registers depends upon the number of unique instructions used in the model (excluding `START` instruction).